canvasxyz/canvas/packages/hooks/README.md

 ```

 ### `useRoute`

+`useRoute` is the primary way to fetch data from your application.

 There are two ways to use the `useRoute` hook to fetch data.
 The `Canvas` element internally establishes a websocket connection to the host, and, by default, the `useRoute` hook will use that websocket connection to subscribe to a given route with given params.